 Gifts

-Not necessarily expected, especially in the beginning stages of negotiations.
+Gifts are not necessarily expected, especially in the beginning stages of negotiations.
 It may be best to give a gift in return for receiving one first.
-Quality and presentation are important, although gifts do not have to be lavish.
+Quality and presentation are essential, although gifts do not have to be lavish.
 Sharp objects, chrysanthemums, red roses and black packaging should be avoided.
-Common gifts include alcohol, desk accessories, and books.
+Common gifts include alcohol, desk accessories and books.
 Gifts are opened right away.

 Greetings